DaftEgg/CrossPlatformTODO/README.md

 # Cross Platform ToDo

-A Cross Platform ToDo application written in dart, Flutter and Isar for the database.
+A Cross Platform ToDo application written in Dart, Flutter and Isar for the database.

 ## Preview